 6. Mississippi National River & Recreation Area

-Coming in at #6 on our list of the best historic sites in Minnesota is the Mississippi National River & Recreation Area.
+Minnesota has some of the most magnificent scenic recreational areas in the U.S. Our next historic site is a case in point.
+At #6 on our list of the Best Historic Sites In Minnesota is the Mississippi National River & Recreation Area.

 Things To Do